Temporary Closure of Balthazar Road

-The Ministry of Infrastructure Development informs the general public that the Balthazar Road will be closed from 6 am to 11:59 pm on Sunday, 30 May 2021.
+The Ministry of Infrastructure Development wishes to inform the general public that the Balthazar Road will be closed from 9 am to 4 pm on Thursday, 3 June 2021.

 In this regard, the general public is advised to use the road through La Digue (which connects Carlton Junction to Birchgrove) when travelling between Grenville and St George’s via the Grand Etang Road.